zdelv/iot-dash/README.md

 internet-connected sensors that transmit small packets at a high frequency, almost immediately after data acquisition.
 This platform starts by taking in raw data from sensors over some transport layer (MQTT), then performing real-time analytics and submitting to a database (PostgreSQL).
-A front-end for custom visualization is also available (Django + React).
+The database is wrapped with a REST API that supports GET and POST requests for sensor information and readings.
+A front-end can then be built on top of this database API for information retrieval.

 All of this is designed to be containerized and can run semi-independently.
 Some requirements exist, like the connection between the real-time analytics